quazzuk/pinocchio-project/README.md

 ## Running Tests

-Integration tests are written using [LiteSvm](https://github.com/LiteSVM/litesvm).
+Integration tests are written using [Mollusk](https://github.com/anza-xyz/mollusk).
 To run integration tests, from project root build and then run

 ```
+./test.sh

+or

-cargo test
+SBF_OUT_DIR="$(pwd)/target/deploy" cargo test
 ```